 Most tanks have an adapter that can be used so that you get the proper alignment for the stem that’s used.

 Choosing The Right Gas and Gas Pressure

-In order for your lighters refill valve to operate in the best manner possible, you want to run the cleanest gas that’s at a pressure of about 45 psi.
+If you want your lighters refill valve to operate in the best manner possible, you want to run the cleanest gas that is at a pressure of about 45 psi.

-If there are any impurities of the gas that’s used, then you could clog the ignition of the lighter, which would result in not getting the flame height that you want or not seeing a flame at all.
+If there are any impurities in the used gas, then, you could clog the ignition of the lighter.
+It would result in not getting the flame height that you want or not seeing a flame at all.